 There are passages of this novel which would be better described as poetry than prose, as our narrator seemingly slips in and out of her reality and into a chimerical and other-worldly state.
 The novel is also almost oppressively atmospheric with dirt and grit rammed underneath its fingernails.
-What I’m basically saying is that if this were adapted into a movie today it would have a lot of Sufjan Stevens on the soundtrack.

 Our identity is formed and guided as much by the things we have lost as by the things we still have.
 In fact, sometimes what we lose sticks more heavily in our thoughts, preventing us from enjoying what we have at the moment.
 Facing the trauma of a forced loss – an involuntary abortion – the young woman moves away from the life she created for herself as a grown-up person, and lets go of civilised behaviour to find back to her natural roots.
 She becomes one with earth, fire, water and air, loses touch with modern life – “American” is her generalised term for the half-machines that take over the natural habitats of the planet.
 Letting her wild interior surface, she heals from the wound she has carried underneath a facade of superficial adaptation.

 In an act of faith in the power of mysterious nature, she creates an image of her past self, burning the traces of her old identity while reinventing a person ready to live and to give life.

 “I learned about religion the way most children learned about sex, [in the schoolyard]. . . .
 They terrified me by telling me there was a dead man in the sky watching everything I did and I retaliated by explaining where babies came from.
 Some of their mothers phoned mine to complain, though I think I was more upset than they were: they didn’t believe me but I believed them.”